zinchse/new_portfolio/_posts/2023-10-24-parallel-python.md

 # Remark

 This [repository](https://github.com/zinchse/parallel_python/tree/main) contains code that reproduces all the previously mentioned points.
-Also there you can see some peculiarities of the implementation of locks and semaphores in python, with which you can a) steal money and b) break the synchronization primitives.
+Also there you can see some ~~bugs~~ features of the implementation of locks and semaphores in python, with which you can a) steal money and b) break the synchronization primitives.
 Good luck!

 **Used resources:**
 - [python's doc](https://docs.python.org/3/library/concurrency.html)